-4 reasons to watch “blown away” Netflix series
+4 great reasons to watch “Blown Away” Netflix series

 Available on Netflix the “Blown Away” series is composed of ten thirty-minute episodes where ten glassblowers, come together in North America’s largest glass studio or “hot shop” as they call it and compete, creating glass masterpieces.

 The show’s moderator, Nick Uhas is a former Big Brother U.S contestant and science YouTuber, while Katherine Gray, an artist and professor at California State University, is the chief judge.

 Each of the ten episodes, Blown Away portrays the artists responding to prompts ranging from memories, food, robots, plants, pop art, anatomy and in the finale, creating their own gallery with a multi-piece installation in few hours.

 Stress-inducing gimmicks known from cooking shows are meant to increase the thrill factor.
 In each episode, one of the participants will be deselected until in the end, the finalist remains as “best in blow” receiving $60,000 in prize money and a so-called life-changing career opportunity: the residency at the Corning Museum of Glass.